Koei Tecmo: Merger and reorganization

-Despite these misgivings, the holding company formed on April 1, 2009 as planned.
-The development divisions of both companies were spun-out into separate subsidiaries, created specifically for the planning and development of software, operating directly under the holding company.
+Despite these misgivings, the holding company formed on April 1, 2009, as planned.
 Kenji Matsubara became CEO of the new company, and former Tecmo CEO Yasuharu Kakihara became board chairman.
 As of May 26, Tecmo Koei had still not reached an agreement with Effissimo, prompting the investment fund to seek mediation with the Tokyo District Court.
 While Tecmo Koei favored a stock value in the mid-600 yen range, Effissimo was expected to ask for at least 900, in part due to the rejected Square Enix offer of 920 per share.

 On June 23, 2009, Tecmo Koei announced a planned restructure of its international subsidiaries.
 Koei Europe was renamed Tecmo Koei Europe in 2009 and became the first subsidiary to publish games under the new moniker, starting with Ninja Gaiden Sigma 2.
 In August 2009 Tecmo Koei announced that it was setting up a subsidiary in Hanoi, Vietnam.
 In January 2010, Tecmo's sole subsidiary, the American Tecmo Inc., and Koei's American branch, Koei Corporation, were moved under a newly formed Tecmo Koei America Corporation, itself a direct subsidiary to Tecmo Koei Holdings.
 Koei's Canadian, Korean, and Taiwanese subsidiaries were re-branded Tecmo Koei, and also moved to direct subsidiaries of the holding company.
 Later that month the Entertainment Software Association (ESA) announced that Tecmo Koei was now a member.

-On April 1, 2010, Koei absorbed Tecmo in Japan to become Tecmo Koei Games, which renamed itself to Koei Tecmo Games in 2014.
+On April 1, 2010, Tecmo was declared disbanded in Japan.
+Koei absorbed Tecmo the same day to become Tecmo Koei Games.
+The development divisions of both companies were spun-out into separate subsidiaries of Tecmo Koei Games, created specifically for the planning and development of software.
 Koei Singapore was also re-branded as Tecmo Koei.